adaptto/2015-conga/README.md

 mvn clean package
 ```

-You will find the generated confgiuration at `target/configuration`.
+You will find the generated configuration at `target/configuration`.